-Recruiting staff can be a costly process, particularly for small businesses.
-Think about the expenditure of time and money initiating background, reference and credit checks, not to mention degree verifications.
+Recruiting staff can be a costly process, particularly for small business owners.
+Think about the time and money you spend on background, reference, and credit checks, not to mention degree verifications.

-Used by over 75,000 employers, it’s known for its user-centric, mobile-optimized workflows and ease of use, helping you hire better and faster than ever before – with no paperwork.
+Used by over 75,000 employers, GoodHire is known for its user-centric, mobile-optimized workflows and ease of use.
+It helps you hire better and faster than ever before – with no paperwork.

 It also specializes in resume verifications, credit checks, drug screening, international checks, and personal background checks.